What Is SEO?

-SEO (search engine optimization) means putting a web page in the search results in order to receive organic traffic from searchers.
+What does SEO stand for in marketing?
+SEO stands for search engine optimization.
+It means putting a web page in the search results in order to receive organic traffic from searchers.
 There hasn’t been a day that billions of people didn’t type certain queries in search engines to find useful information.
-To be precise, Google alone receives over 40,000 requests per second!
+To be precise, Google alone receives over 99,000 requests per second!
 The number of searches grows exponentially, which gives websites a large audience they can potentially convert into their regular visitors or paying customers.
 Learning the rules of getting to the top of the search results and complying with those rules are what SEO basically is.

 How does searching work?